ParadigmFoundation/zaidan-dealer-specification/README.md

 No limitation is placed on tickers by the specification, but implementations SHOULD keep an asset's `Ticker` consistent with established conventions for that asset on it's corresponding network (e.g. DAI, WETH, etc.).

+This value SHOULD come from the [ERC-20 `symbol`](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md#symbol) method if implemented and logical for each supported asset.

 - **JSON Example:**

     ```json